Use of nigger in the arts: British literary usage

+In The General, C. S. Forester's 1936 novel about a First World War British general, the general says approvingly of his patron he "works like a nigger and plenty of brains".

 The first Jeeves novel, Thank You, Jeeves (1934), features a minstrel show as a significant plot point.
 Bertie Wooster, who is trying to learn to play the banjo, is in admiration of their artistry and music.
 P. G. Wodehouse has the repeated phrase "nigger minstrels" only on the lips of Wooster and his peers; the manservant Jeeves uses the more genteel "Negroes".

 In short story "The Basement Room" (1935), by Graham Greene, the (sympathetic) servant character, Baines, tells the admiring boy, son of his employer, of his African British colony service, "You wouldn't believe it now, but I've had forty niggers under me, doing what I told them to".
 Replying to the boy's question: "Did you ever shoot a nigger?"
 Bains answers: "I never had any call to shoot.
 Of course I carried a gun.
 But you didn't need to treat them bad, that just made them stupid.
 Why, I loved some of those dammed niggers."
 The cinematic version, The Fallen Idol (1948), directed by Carol Reed, replaced this usage with "natives".

 In Paul Temple (1940) [Track 15] by Francis Durbridge the phrase "he worked like a nigger" is used without any apparent further context.

 Virginia Woolf, in her 1941 posthumously published novel Between the Acts, wrote "Down amongst the bushes she worked like a nigger."
 The phrase is not dialogue from one of the characters, nor is it in the context of expressing a point of view of one of the characters.
 Woolf's usage of racist slurs has been examined in various academic writings.

 The Reverend W. V. Awdry's The Railway Series (1945–72) story Henry's Sneeze, originally described soot-covered boys with the phrase "as black as niggers".
-In 1972, after complaints, the description was edited to "as black as soot", in the subsequent editions.
+However in 1972, after complaints, the description was later changed to "as black as soot", in the subsequent editions.
 The best-known character in the series is Thomas the Tank Engine (1946).